hbdehaven/Smart-Stables-Prototype/README.md

 Here you will see some UX/UI designs for the mobile app.

-There is more to come for the app, mobile and tablet designs, as well as web designs!
+There is more to come for the application, mobile AND tablet designs, as well as web designs!